cucumber/docs/content/about/contributing-to-documentation.md

 ## Working locally

-For information on how to work locally, please see the README.md in [docs.cucumber.io](https://github.com/cucumber/docs.cucumber.io).
+For information on how to work locally, please see the [README.md](https://github.com/cucumber/docs.cucumber.io).